objectbox/objectbox-swift-generator/README.md

 Recent changes are documented in the [changelog](/CHANGELOG.md).

-[SwiftLint](https://github.com/realm/SwiftLint) is added as a build tool plugin (it runs as part of build).
+[SwiftLint](https://github.com/realm/SwiftLint) is added using the [SwiftLintPlugins repository](https://github.com/SimplyDanny/SwiftLintPlugins).

+Run its command plugin manually using Xcode (right-click the package, select "SwiftLintCommandPlugin") or run the command shown below.

+(Note: due to a [bug in Swift 6.1](https://github.com/swiftlang/swift-package-manager/pull/8440) can't use the build plugin.)

 ```shell
 # Build